BrianShiroe/calbi-luka/README.md

 - **Cloud Integration** – Storing incident reports and video clips for further analysis.
 - **Enhanced Object Detection** – Adding additional AI models for better accuracy.
 - **Mobile App** – Expanding access to real-time alerts on smartphones.

-## 📝 License
-This project is licensed under the **MIT License**.
-Feel free to use and modify it for educational and research purposes.

 ## 🤝 Acknowledgments
 We extend our gratitude to our mentors, professors, and peers who supported the development of LUKA.
 Special thanks to open-source contributors who made this project possible.